Guy smiling and playing piano

 • Sensory sensitivities — One of the most common signs of autism is sensory sensitivity.
 This can lead to sensory overload in environments with lots of different sources of external stimuli.
 Intense sounds, sights, smells and textures can be overwhelming and anxiety inducing.
 In environments with potential sensory overload, masking can be harmful.
 In these situations, healthy self-stimulation can be a good way to bring you comfort.
 Understanding and managing sensory input is crucial for your well-being.

-NeuroSpark offers autism-affirming assessment and therapy to autistic women
+NeuroSpark Health offers autism-affirming assessment and therapy to autistic women

-At NeuroSpark, we want you to be yourself and feel understood.
+At NeuroSpark Health, we want you to be yourself and feel understood.
 We are women-led and women-centered, and we understand the experiences of autistic women.
-Our adult autism assessments and autism-affirming therapy mean you can feel free to show up as you are and receive the validation you may have been missing.
+Our adult autism assessments, coaching, and therapy support you to show up as you are and receive the validation you may have been missing.
 We believe in the unique strengths and assets of each person as they truly are.
-Our services offer nationwide coverage and virtual care options.
-Wherever you are, we can likely provide the autism-affirming care you need.
+Our services are offered nationwide - wherever you are, we can likely provide the autism-affirming care you need and deserve.